tobiaslins/jazz/packages/jazz-tools/src/expo/auth/clerk/README.md

 ## Usage

-The `JazzProviderWithClerk` component is a JazzProvider that automatically handles Clerk authentication.
+The `JazzExpoProviderWithClerk` component is a JazzExpoProvider that automatically handles Clerk authentication.

 Once authenticated, authentication will persist across page reloads, even if the device is offline.